What is Buzzy?

 We let you set min/max widths on your screens, and on nested layout components, plus you can turn on flex wrapping.
 More granular control is in the pipeline.

-Again, we're working on it - we're starting with getting basic views and overlays working, and will look at bringing in your Figma transitions soon.
+Again, we're working on it - we're starting with getting basic stuff working first, and will look at bringing in your Figma prototype transitions soon.